juanmaperez/juanmaperez/src/content/posts/09-demystifying-useReducer/demystifying-useReducer.md

 ### Update the state base on the action(step).

-Now let's change our useReducer in a way that our action is actually determining the state of the useReducer is gonna change, and we can achieve that passing the step that we want to increment our previous state, and we can change the name from the dispatch function from setCount to updateCount.
+Now let's change our useReducer in a way that our action is actually determining the state of the useReducer is gonna change, and we can achieve that passing the step that we want to increment our previous state, and we can change the name from the dispatch function from `setCount` to `updateCount`.

 ```js
 const step = 2